 He added, “You’d love to be the guy without a primary, but anyone going in has to do it with eyes wide open and be prepared for a fight.”

-Political experts warned that unless party leaders can unite behind a contender with a political base and the ability to raise funds quickly, a multicandidate primary is more likely.
+Political experts warned that unless party leaders can unite behind a contender with a political base and the ability to raise funds quickly, a multicandidate primary.

 Veteran Huntington Supervisor Frank Petrone and former Suffolk Legis.
 Jon Cooper also surfaced Wednesday as the latest possible contenders.